desktop/desktop/docs/process/labels.md

 ### Epics

-As we work on new parts of the application, or refining existing workflows, we use these labels to track issues that arise as part of the development process.
+As we work on new parts of the application, or refining existing workflows, we use epic labels, ex: `epic:rebase` to track issues and PRs that are part of a common feature focus area, or epic.

 This label is intended to make searching for issues related to an epic easier, and a project board should be used to organize and prioritize the work within an epic